Sreno1/suds/Full Stack/Cloud Computing/Service Models/Platform as a Service.md

 Generally, PaaS services are paid for on a usage basis, and resources are purchased on-demand.

+PaaS is predicted to become the predominant platform delivery model moving forward.

 - High level of abstraction
   - Eliminates complexity of deploying apps
 - Support Services and APIs